hedge-dev/SWA/README.md

 # SWA

 SWA is a modding API designed for Unleashed Recompiled.

-It is not yet ready for external use and is currently only used internally by Unleashed Recompiled.
+> [!NOTE]
+> **It is currently only for internal use with Unleashed Recompiled**, as it has not yet been fully decoupled from it.
+>
+> This is currently just for making contributions to the API easier between forks and is by no means any progress towards code modding.

 ## Contribution Guide